Awesome product attracts new customers, awesome support keeps them.

 During the communication with the customers, everyone may have situations when they need help with the answer.
 In this

 #space-customer-success channel.
 Asks any questions you need help with, exchange knowledge, and help others.

 If the solution can't be found in

-Describe the issue and what caused it, attach the task created in jira.
-Add to a task as many details as possible as well as the accesses.
+Describe the issue and what caused it, attach the task created in ClickUp.
+Add as many details as possible and share the accesses.

 Use quotes, a

 >character or a block with ``` characters in the beginning and the end of the quote.